 The key concept is being ready to adapt to the ever-changing digital landscape.
 However, in the digital world, not everyone feels at ease using a credit or debit card to make online and in-store payments.
 And others, especially in some markets, prefer using alternative payment methods or don’t use cards at all.

 Therefore, it appears extremely important for Ecommerce platforms to accept forms of alternative payments; otherwise the risk is to drive away potential customers who want to pay using these options.

-They are alternative methods for paying for goods or services directly from a device (e.g., a smartphone) managing digital wallets or through online banking solutions.
+They are alternative methods for paying for goods or services directly from a device (e.g., a smartphone) by managing digital wallets or through online banking solutions.
 Alternative payments eliminate the need to use physical cards directly (or at all).

 In some countries, credit cards are no longer the main payment method, and alternative payments have quickly picked up on this aspect.
 In addition, many consumers select local payment methods.

 Why offer alternative payments to customers?
 Here are a few benefits for merchants:

 However, there are also benefits for the customers:

 Paypal is one of the most recognised alternative payment methods in the western world for Ecommerce.
 However, if you want to sell abroad, you should evaluate the local payment preferences for different countries.

 Are you interested in the Chinese market?
 Alipay, PayMe and WeChat now dominate that market.
 Specifically, 67% of mobile users in Hong Kong say their preferred method is Alipay, followed closely by PayMe with a 64% rate and WeChat Pay with 43%.³ Let’s say a Chinese customer goes to your Ecommerce site because he’s interested in a product.
 He is first going to check the payment methods that are accepted and if Alipay and WeChat are not an option the result may be losing the purchase from a potential customer.